aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## Reliable Delivery

+Clients can fetch some or all messages from a single Kafka topic using a route with the [fetch capability](../../reference/config/bindings/binding-grpc-kafka.md#fetch-capability) by creating a service definition with an `Empty` request type and the topic message as the response type.
 Zilla sends an event ID with every message serialized as an unknown field in the payload.
-Any message can be identified without field collision, and the client doesn't need to acknowledge the message receipt explicitly.
-A client consuming a stream of messages can remember the event ID.
-If the event the stream gets interrupted.
-The client reconnects with a `last-event-id` header to recover without message loss or needing to start over from the beginning.
+Messages can be identified without field collision, and the client doesn't need to acknowledge the message receipt explicitly.
+A client consuming the stream of messages can remember the event ID.
+In the event, the stream gets interrupted.
+The client can reconnect with a `last-event-id` header to recover without message loss or needing to start over from the beginning.